Only gratitude at 63 | A List

 He didn’t expect the album to go viral, in an analogue age and in Japan no less.
 But a Singapore music label sent the album to the music editor of a top Japanese newspaper and it quickly made waves on Japanese radio.
 Concert invitations began knocking on his door and international fame followed.

-The upcoming concert will see him perform all the songs on the album – something he hasn’t done in Singapore.
-But not one to stick with the tried-and-tested, he will be performing the songs accompanied by the Braddell Heights Symphony Orchestra and 100 singers from The Joy Chorale.
+For The Mad Chinaman 30th Anniversary Concert, he performed all the songs on the titular album – something he hasn’t done in Singapore.
+But not one to stick with the tried-and-tested, he performed the songs accompanied by the Braddell Heights Symphony Orchestra and 100 singers from The Joy Chorale.